nawhas/rfcs/features/authentication-v2/authentication-v2.md

 **Type:** Feature

 ## Overview
-This phase of authentication we will be adding the ability for Contributors to register on nawhas.com via email and password.
+This phase of authentication we will be adding the ability for Contributors to sign up on nawhas.com via email and password.

 ### Definitions